unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-04-hands-on-put-multimodal-context-hygiene-through-a-test-bench.md

 ## Step 1: Unpack the Lab in Its Own Directory

-Download the [complete twelve-file Hands-On 7A package]({{ '/assets/code/agent-optimization/post-07a/hands-on-07a-qwen-media-history-test-bench.zip' | relative_url }}) and expand it into a new working directory.
+Download the [complete twelve-file Hands-On 7A package]({{ '/assets/code/agent-optimization/post-07a/hands-on-07a-qwen-media-history-test-bench.zip' | relative_url }}) and expand it into a fresh working directory.
 Do not mix it into a model installation yet.
-The whole point of the first pass is to understand the template behavior before it is attached to a runtime.
+I want the first pass to be about understanding the template behavior before a runtime or live model can complicate the result.

 Every file is also available below through the site's standard source viewer.
 The disclosures stay collapsed until you choose one, and each file can be downloaded separately.